mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 ##Dependencies

 !
-Note that we assume the Yocto Project's **master branches** used below. *Building meta-mender on older releases of the Yocto Project will likely not work seamlessly.* As an exception, if you are using the Yocto Poroject Daisy (1.6) release you can build using the `daisy` branch in `poky` and `meta-mender` below (as [meta-mender has a daisy branch](https://github.com/mendersoftware/meta-mender/tree/daisy)).
+We use the Yocto Project's **krogoth** branch below. *Building meta-mender on other releases of the Yocto Project will likely not work seamlessly.* `meta-mender` has other branches like [daisy](https://github.com/mendersoftware/meta-mender/tree/daisy), but these branches are no longer maintained by Mender developers.

 The *meta-mender* layer depends on the following repositories:

 ```
 URI: git://git.yoctoproject.org/poky
-branch: master
+branch: krogoth

 URI: git://github.com/mendersoftware/meta-mender
-branch: master
+branch: krogoth

 URI: git://github.com/mem/oe-meta-go
 branch: master